jacobzhang22/efficient-inference-system/README.md

 - a **decode kernel** for one-token autoregressive steps
 - a **prefill kernel** for multi-token prompt chunks

-Both kernels read K/V through request-level page metadata instead of through one dense rebuilt cache tensor.
+Both kernels use request-level page metadata and valid sequence lengths to locate cached K/V pages in shared block storage during attention execution.

 Each layer stores K/V in a shared paged block pool, while each request tracks its own page assignments and valid cached length.
 During batched execution, the runtime builds per-request page metadata and sequence lengths, and the Triton decode and prefill kernels read cached pages directly while maintaining an online softmax accumulator.
 When a request completes, its pages are returned to the shared pool.